-OPF's total pension liability as of December 31, 2020 is based on the results of an actuarial valuation date of January 1, 2020, and rolled-forward using generally accepted actuarial procedures.
+OPF's total pension liability as of December 31, 2021 is based on the results of an actuarial valuation date of January 1, 2021, and rolled-forward using generally accepted actuarial procedures.
 The total pension liability is determined by OPF's actuaries in accordance with GASB Statement No. 67, as part of their annual valuation.
 Actuarial valuations of an ongoing plan involve estimates of reported amounts and assumptions about probability of occurrence of events far into the future.
 Examples include assumptions about future employment mortality, salary increases, disabilities, retirements and employment terminations.
 Actuarially determined amounts are subject to continual review and potential modifications, as actual results are compared with past expectations and new estimates are made about the future.
 Assumptions considered were: withdrawal rates, disability retirement, service retirement, DROP elections, mortality, percent married and forms of the payment, DROP interest rate, CPI-based COLA, investment returns, salary increases and payroll growth.

-Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results, prepared as of January 1, 2020, compared with January 1, 2019, are presented below.
+Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results, prepared as of January 1, 2021, compared with January 1, 2020, are presented below.

-January 1, 2020 January 1, 2019 Valuation Date January 1, 2020, with actuarial liabilities rolled forward to December 31, 2020 January 1, 2019, with actuarial liabilities rolled forward to December 31, 2019 Actuarial Cost Method Entry Age Normal Entry Age Normal Investment Rate of Return 8.0 percent 8.0 percent Projected Salary Increases 3.75 percent to 10.5 percent 3.75 percent to 10.5 percent Payroll Growth Inflation rate of 2.75 percent plus productivity increase rate of 0.5 Inflation rate of 2.75 percent plus productivity increase rate of 0.5 Cost of Living Adjustments 2.2 percent simple 3.00 percent simple; 2.2 percent simple for increases based on the lesser of the increase in CPI and 3 percent
+January 1, 2021 January 1, 2020 Valuation Date January 1, 2021, with actuarial liabilities January 1 anuary 1, 2020, with actuarial liabilities rolled forward to December 31, 2021 rolled forward to December 31, 2020 Actuarial Cost Method Entry Age Normal Entry Age Normal Investment Rate of Return 7.5 percent 8.0 percent Projected Salary Increases 3.75 percent to 10.5 percent 3.75 percent to 10.5 percent Payroll Growth Inflation rate of 2.75 percent plus productivity increase rate of 0.5 Inflation rate of 2.75 percent plus productivity increase rate of 0.5 Cost of Living Adjustments 2.2 percent simple 2.2 percent simple

-For the January 1, 2020 valuation, mortality for non-disabled participants is based on the RP-2014 Total Employee and Healthy Annuitant Mortality Tables rolled back to 2006, adjusted according to the rates in the following table, and projected with the Buck Modified 2016 Improvement Scale.
+For the January 1, 2021 valuation, mortality for non-disabled participants is based on the RP-2014 Total Employee and Healthy Annuitant Mortality Tables rolled back to 2006, adjusted according to the rates in the following table, and projected with the Buck Modified 2016 Improvement Scale.
 Rates for surviving beneficiaries are adjusted by 120 percent.

 Age Police Fire

-(7 77 0/ (0, 0/

 67 or less 77 % 68 %

 68-77 105 87

 78 and up 115 120

-For the January 1, 2020 valuation, mortality for disabled retirees is based on the RP-2014 Disabled Mortality Tables rolled back to 2006, adjusted according to the rates in the following table, and projected with the Buck Modified 2016 Improvement Scale.
+For the January 1, 2021 valuation, mortality for disabled retirees is based on the RP-2014 Disabled Mortality Tables rolled back to 2006, adjusted according to the rates in the following table, and projected with the Buck Modified 2016 Improvement Scale.

 Age Police Fire

-50 1 25 0/ 25 0/

 59 or less 35 % 35 %

 60-69 60 45

 70-79 75 70

 80 and up 100 90

 The most recent experience study was completed for the five year period ended December 31, 2016.
-The prior experience study was completed December 31, 2011.